primaza/primaza/docs/book/src/introduction.md

 - Popular Service Classes delivered by Primaza out of the box

 ### Benefits to Developer
-- Service Catalog makes it easy to discover new services and see what is available in the environment
+- Service Catalog makes it easy to discover new services and see what's available in the environment
-- Developers can automatically and easily claim services from the catalog
+- Developers can automatically and <!-- vale off -->easily<!-- vale on --> claim services from the catalog
 - Claims can be requested for multiple environments (CI/CD capable)
 - Developers can discover/learn via provided sandbox